thu-nics/VGDFR/README.md

 )["samples"]
 ```

-We provide two kinds of schedule methods: `compress_ratio` and `similarity_threshold`.
-The `compress_ratio` method is used to control the token compression ratio of generating, while the `similarity_threshold` method is used to set the minimum similarity threshold to compress adjacent frames.
+We provide two kinds of schedule methods: `keep_token_ratio` and `similarity_threshold`.
+The `keep_token_ratio` method is used to control the token compression ratio of generating, while the `similarity_threshold` method is used to set the minimum similarity threshold to compress adjacent frames.

 The `before_compression_steps` parameter is used to set the number of steps before the compression starts.